 fluctuations in the effect of Madopar known as freezing episodes.
 These can usually

 be helped by asking your doctor to adjust your dose

 nausea and vomiting

 loss of appetite

 confusion, tiredness, sleeplessness, or sudden onset of sleep episodes

 water retention, cramps

-These side effects are common, especially if you have just started MADOPAR.
+The above side effects are common, especially if you have just started Madopar.

 changes in sex drive or hypersexuality